harthik/Anthromorphic_arm/Robot_arm/README.md

 # Anthromorphic_arm
 The motor_pub.cpp file contains the publisher node.
 This node publishes the desired incremental joint angles for the robot to reach a desired position.
-It publishes on the joint_angles topic which is recived by motor_sub code on the esp32.
+It publishes on the joint_angles topic which is recived by the esp32.
 The esp32 moves the stepper motor as desired.

 # Steps to set up the communication.
 # Publisher